 - Provide your child with all the necessary assistance and support regarding the care of the lenses.
 Young children should not handle the lenses on their own.

-- Only use the solutions recommended by Dr. Andrea Kozma and Dr. Stephanie Britton.
+- Only use the solutions recommended by Dr. Andrea Kozma and Dr. Brandon Pham.
 If you feel your child has an issue with any of them, please contact us.

 - Frequently replace the lens case to avoid microbial contamination and make sure you or your child do not touch the tip of the solution bottle.